Scenery Reconstruction on Finite Abelian Groups: Introduction

 Matzinger and Lember~\cite{matzinger2006reconstruction} introduce the use of the Fourier transform to the study of this question.
 They prove the following theorem\footnote{Matzinger and Lember's notion of a reconstructive random walk is slightly different, in that they only require reconstruction up to a shift {\em and flip}, where the {\em flip} of $f(k)$ is $f(-k)$.
-Thus Theorem~\ref{thm:distinct-f} differs in this point from theirs.}: \begin{theorem}[Matzinger and Lember] Let $\rw$ be the step distribution of a random walk $v(t)$ on $Z_n$.
+Thus Theorem~\ref{thm:distinct-f} differs in this point from theirs.
+They also require reconstruction from a single sequence of observations, which, as we point out above, is equivalent to our notion in the case of finite groups.} : \begin{theorem}[Matzinger and Lember~\cite{matzinger2006reconstruction}, Theorem 3.2] Let $\rw$ be the step distribution of a random walk $v(t)$ on $\Z_n$.
 Let $\hat{\rw}$ be the Fourier Transform of $\rw$.
-Then $v(t)$ is reconstructive if the Fourier coefficients $\{\hat{\rw}(x)\}_{x \in Z_n}$ are distinct. \end{theorem} We provide the proof for this theorem in the appendix for the reader's convenience, extending it (straightforwardly) to random walks on any abelian group\footnote{Matzinger and Lember state it for ``periodic sceneries on $\Z$'', which are equivalent to sceneries on cycles.}.
+Then $v(t)$ is reconstructive if the Fourier coefficients $\{\hat{\rw}(x)\}_{x \in \Z_n}$ are distinct. \end{theorem} We provide the proof for this theorem in the appendix for the reader's convenience, extending it (straightforwardly) to random walks on any abelian group\footnote{Matzinger and Lember state it for ``periodic sceneries on $\Z$'', which are equivalent to sceneries on cycles.}.
 We henceforth use $\hat{\rw}$ to denote the Fourier transform of $\rw$.

 This condition is not necessary, as we show in Theorem~\ref{thm:counterexample}.
-Our main result is that this condition {\em is} necessary for random walks on $Z_n$ when $n$ is prime and larger than 5, and $\rw$ is rational. \begin{theorem} Let $\rw$ be the step distribution of a random walk $v(t)$ on $Z_n$, for $n$ prime and larger than five, and let $\rw(k)$ be rational for all $k$.
+Our main result is that this condition {\em is} necessary for random walks on $\Z_n$ when $n$ is prime and larger than 5, and $\rw$ is rational. \begin{theorem} Let $\rw$ be the step distribution of a random walk $v(t)$ on $\Z_n$, for $n$ prime and larger than five, and let $\rw(k)$ be rational for all $k$.
 Then $v(t)$ is reconstructive only if the Fourier coefficients $\{\hat{\rw}(x)\}_{x \in \Z_n}$ are distinct. \end{theorem}

+When a step distribution $\rw$ is rational (i.e., $\rw(k)$ is rational for all $k$) then it can be viewed as a uniform distribution over a finite multiset $\Gamma$.
+Here a finite multiset is a finite collection of elements with repetitions.